-The Vice President for Academic Affairs, or official designee, shall conduct an initial review of all financial disclosures to determine whether a conflict of interest exists.
+The Provost, or official designee, shall conduct an initial review of all financial disclosures to determine whether a conflict of interest exists.
 A conflict of interest exists when the review reasonably determines that a significant financial interest could directly and significantly affect the design, conduct, or reporting of the proposed sponsored project.
 If the initial determination is made that there may be a potential for conflict of interest covered by this policy, then the disclosure packet will be referred to the appropriate university Conflict of Interest Review Committee (CIRC).
-Committee members are appointed by the Vice President for Academic Affairs.
+Committee members are appointed by the Provost.
 The CIRC shall contain one faculty member from each college, representing a cross section of academic disciplines, and a research administrator.
 The committee shall determine what conditions or restrictions, if any, should be imposed by the institution to manage actual or potential conflicts of interest arising from disclosed significant financial interests.

 Conflict of Interest Resolution Plan